gumsanmarip/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

-1. How would you describe acessibility on the web to someone new to programming?
+1. How would you describe acessibility on the web to someone new to programming? tools designed to help others with disabilities navigate the web
 2. Talk about 3 different things you can do to ensure your website is accessible.
+    1. clear to read texts
+    2. captions
+    3. colorblind modes
-3. How would you explain the concept of a variable to someone new to programming?
+3. How would you explain the concept of a variable to someone new to programming? a variable holds values that can be later accessed to preform functions or other tasks
-4. What is the purpose of using functions in code?
+4. What is the purpose of using functions in code? a function preforms a task that has been built with many steps
-5. How do you access a key inside of an object inside of an array?
+5. How do you access a key inside of an object inside of an array? object.keys()

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.